keesiemeijer/php-basics-tutorial/README.md

-# Learn PHP basics in 15 minutes
+# Learn the Basics of PHP

 PHP is a popular programming language that is especially used for web development.

 In this tutorial you learn the basic concepts of the PHP language and its terminology.
 It's assumed the reader has little to no knowledge of PHP or any other programming languages.
-If you're just starting out with PHP this tutorial can help you with preventing errors, or finding in depth information about PHP more quickly (because you know the lingo).

 ## First things first

 A PHP file contains PHP tags and has the file extension `.php`.
 When PHP reads a PHP file, it searches for opening and closing PHP tags `<?php` and `?>`.
 This tells PHP the text inside the tags is actual PHP code.
-The great thing about PHP files is that they can contain HTML (or other languages) as well.
+The great thing about PHP files is that they can contain HTML (and other languages) as well.

 Here is a simple example of a web page with some HTML and PHP code.